ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ### Hostname prefix
 {: #vc_addingclusters-edge-host-name-prefix}

-The hostname prefix must meet the following requirements:
+The hostname prefix applies to all clusters in the instance.
+It must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * The hostname prefix must start with a lowercase alphabetic character.
 * The hostname prefix must end with a lowercase alphabetic or numeric character.
 * The maximum length of the hostname prefix is 10 characters.

-The hostname prefix applies to all clusters in the instance.
+### Network diagram
-{: note}
+{: #vc_addingclusters-edge-network-diagram}

+You can customize the hostnames prefix individually by selecting **Configure hostnames individually**.
+It must meet the following requirements:
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* No consecutive dash characters are allowed.
+* The hostname prefix must start with a lowercase alphabetic character.
+* The hostname prefix must end with a lowercase alphabetic or numeric character.
+* The maximum length of the hostname prefix is 13 characters.

 ### Uplink speed
 {: #vc_addingclusters-edge-uplink-speed}